* 1972 in Tostberg/Bavaria

 Since 1995 he lives & works in Berlin where he became an active and integral force of the so-called “Berlin Nouvelle Vague” and the blossoming “experimental” music scene.
 He has been also prolific as curator (Festival für Andere Musik, Erase & Reset, Time Shifts, TITO- The International Turntable Orchestra 2009 & 2019, Echtzeitmusiktage 2010, Flux Festival 2018, …) & runs the experimental music label Zarek.

 Schick has toured worldwide solo or with various groups & ensembles & has collaborated with more than a hundred international sonic artists – amongst others with Mwata Bowden, Don Cherry, Douglas Ewart, Sven- Ake Johansson, Paul Lovens, Toshimaru Nakamura, Charlemagne Palestine, Andrea Parkins, Keith Rowe, Akira Sakata or Martin Tetréault.
 In parallel to his experimental music and performance practise he has been making sound installations, experimental objects, visual collages, text scores, concrete poetry, graphic scores and drawings.
-Since 2016 he has received several composition & research stipends for Paris, South-East-Asia, Los Angeles, Istanbul, Mexico City or Porto +for writing & producing new pieces and researching the local scenes.
+Since 2016 he has received several composition & research stipends for Paris, South-East-Asia, Los Angeles, Istanbul, Mexico City, Kolkata or Porto + for writing & producing new pieces and researching the local scenes.